Your Financial Life

 5. Utilize online apps and tools to manage holiday wish lists and find deals.

-Online tools and apps can supplement your budgeting efforts, and for budget nerds like me, they can be fun too.
+Online tools and apps can supplement your budgeting efforts, and they can be fun too.
 Visit the app store on your phone, search “holiday budget manager” and find a handful of free tools that could be game changers for your holiday shopping.
 Certain apps will allow you to import your recipient list from your phone’s contacts, set an overall budget, and keep track of your spending along the way.
 You can also find links to wish lists you’ve previously saved with specific retailers, offer gift ideas, and find the official countdown to Christmas and any other celebration you may want to add.

 6. Shop early.